keycloak/keycloak-community/design/rich-authorization-requests.md

 The type of data contained in authorization details is infinite and depends on the field (Payment, Health, Tax Data, etc...)

+RAR can be used in combination with PAR (Pushed Authorization Request ), for large authentication_details for example.

 Therefore, it will be more scalable to add the processing of authorization details as SPI (e.g. `RarProcessor.Class`).
 Then, an extension will come with the specific implementation.

 However, there is some default configuration and behavior which should be implemented: